SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-3"></a>
-### Practice 3 : Statistical estimation of diversity using PhyloSeq R package
+### Practice 3 : Handling and visualisation of OTU table using PhyloSeq R package
-<td>Practice3 will be performed in the R environment.</td>
+<td>Practice3 will be performed in the R environment using Rstudio.</td>
-* TO DO  Recovery [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
+* Recovery [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
-* Run the Phyloseq program for differential analysis - `to complete`
+* Import ‘OTU’ table and metadata
-* To complete
+* Generate rarefaction curves, filter and normalize ‘OTU’ table
-* To complete
+* Visualize and alpha-diversity, beta-diversity - generate basic statistics
-* To complete
+* Generate taxonomy summary at different levels

 -----------------------